OCC's Nursing Handbook

 As a representative of the OCC Nursing Department, students are required to adhere to a professional dress code.
 An OCC clinical uniform is not to be worn during non-OCC nursing activities.
 It is mandatory that the OCC clinical uniform is worn during the assigned nursing lab days and simulation days at both the Highland Lakes and Southfield Campus and at clinical.
 The dress code of the assigned agency will also be applicable.

-The designated OCC uniform consists of an olive green jacket, olive green slacks/trousers or skirt and a white top.
-Uniforms (including the school patch and Raider One Card used as a name badge) may be ordered and purchased through the OCC Bookstore at the Highland Lakes or Southfield Campus.
+The designated OCC uniform consists of an olive-green jacket, olive-green slacks/trousers or skirt and a white or matching olive-green top.
+Uniforms (including the school patch and The One Card used as a name badge) may be ordered and purchased through the OCC Bookstore at the Highland Lakes or Southfield Campus.

 Clinical Uniform Requirements: